Jonas Cortes: Personal life

-Career
+Political career

 Jonas Cortes as the Mayor of Mandaue City from 2007 to 2016 and again from 2019 to 2025.

 Cortes filed his COC as an independent and ran against former Mandaue Mayor Thadeo Ouano's son Jonkie Ouano, Cortes was elected mayor.

 Cortes won a second term as mayor in 2010 when he received 59.54% of the votes, and also carried his party to win a majority of the seats on the city council after he defeated in a landslide victory former 6th district representative Nerissa Soon Ruiz and her slate.

 In 2019, Cortes entered into an alliance with Lolypop Ouano-Dizon as Mayoral and Congressional Candidates respectively.
 Cortes with the support of Thadeo Ouano's descendants formed the Cortes-Ouano alliance supported by PDP-Laban and the regional party One Cebu.

 During the 2019 election, Jonas Cortes was re-elected as mayor of Mandaue, with landslide victory in all the City Council seats against Luigi Quisumbing's Hugpong Mandaue.

 In 2025, Cortes lost reelection for mayor to Thadeo Ouano.